The Big Picture (American TV series): Production

-On DVD

 As an official work of the United States government, The Big Picture was never eligible for copyright and has always been in the public domain, thus allowing it to be distributed far and wide without restriction.
 The National Archives and Records Administration has made individual episodes of The Big Picture available via Amazon and the Internet Archive, where they can be downloaded for free.
 Episode DVDs can also be copied for free by visitors to NARA's College Park, Maryland, facility.
 Many complete episodes and clips have been posted on YouTube.